 4. White Honeydew

-The white honeydew variety is also known by another name “white antibes”.
-This fruit is more famous in parts of Europe than America.
+The white honeydew variety is also known by another name, “white antibes”.
+This fruit is more famous in parts of Europe than in America.
 The flesh is white and tastes very sweet.
-Those of you who haven’t tried this variety often or are used to American honeydew, will definitely be surprised when you try the sweet white honeydew from Europe.
+Those of you who haven’t tried this variety often or are used to American honeydew will be surprised when you try the sweet white honeydew from Europe.

 Like this, those of you who have high blood sugar levels should limit it or better have other varieties of honeydew.